-Menten.AI’s combination of buzzword bingo brings AI and quantum computing to drug discovery – TechCrunch
+Menten AI’s combination of buzzword bingo brings AI and quantum computing to drug discovery – TechCrunch

 A graduate of the Y Combinator accelerator, which also participated in the round, Menten AI looks to design proteins from scratch.
 It’s a heavier lift than some might expect, because, as Melo said in an interview, it takes a lot of work to make an actual drug.

-Menten AI is working with peptides, which are strings of amino acid chains similar to proteins that have the potential to slow aging, reduce inflammation, and get rid of pathogens in the body.
+Menten AI is working with peptides, which are strings of amino acid chains similar to proteins that have the potential to slow aging, reduce inflammation and get rid of pathogens in the body.

 “As a drug modality [peptides] are quite new,” says Melo.
 “Until recently it was really hard to design them computationally and people tried to focus on genetically modifying them.”